 Malin James is an essayist, blogger, and short story writer.
-Her work has appeared in Bust Magazine, MUTHA, Queen Mob’s Tea House, Medium, and elsewhere, as well as anthologies for Cleis and Sweetmeats Press.
-She believes in using sex as a lens through which to examine cultural assumptions, identity, literature, and the relationships people have, both to themselves and others.
+Her work has appeared in Electric Literature, Bust Magazine, MUTHA, Queen Mob’s Tea House and Medium, as well as anthologies for Cleis, Sweetmeats Press and Stupid Fish Productions.
+She is currently at work on Roadhouse Blues, a collection for Go Deeper Press.

 A Bit More:

-Sex can be joyful or painful, wholesome or filthy, or anything in between.
-The people involved determine what kind of sex is being had, far more than the physical act alone.
+Sex can be joyful, painful, wholesome, filthy, simple or profound.
+If people are the subject, then sex is the lens.
 The crack of a belt can be the sound of home.
 Missionary can be an emotional land mine.
-It all depends on who’s bringing what to the bed.
+It all depends on who’s bringing what to the table (or the bed).
 Sex is possibly the most primal form of communication human beings have.
 That is what fascinates me – how people relate to each other, and themselves, through sex.

 This post, The Goblin Market, expands on what I tend to be attracted to as both a reader and as a writer.
 There are stories and essays all over this site, but if you want to get a sense of what I do and how I think, that’s a good place to start.
 You can also check out the following:

 “Dark and Deep“, “Resurrection” , “The Holly and the Ivy”, “Should You Stay or Should You Go” (which first appeared in Bust) and “Lonely Things”, all of which are quite serious; as well as “Packing Light,”, which is not.

 For complete listings of all the fiction and nonfiction on this site, check out the Menu.

 And for my off-the-cuff opinions on books, writing, current events and pretty much everything else, check out cleverboots.net.